increase in 2018 donations

-Archbishop Riordan High School is an all-boys Catholic high school that was established by the Society of Mary in San Francisco, California.
-Being a part of the Roman Catholic Archdiocese of San Francisco, the institute has a growing alumni database.
+Archbishop Riordan High School is an all-boys, private, Catholic high school that was established by the Society of Mary in San Francisco, California.
+A part of the Roman Catholic Archdiocese of San Francisco, the institute has an alumni strength of over 20,000.

-Known for its integrated program of academic, spiritual and co-curricular activities, Archbishop Riordan High School hosts giving days continuously.
-It helps them inculcate the culture of philanthropy in their alumni network.
+Known for its integrated program of academic, spiritual and co-curricular activities, Archbishop Riordan High School hosts giving days once every year.
+It helps inculcate the culture of philanthropy in their alumni network.